Resources for Job Seekers

-- Paralyzed Veterans of America’s Operation PAVE offers one-on-one vocational assistance and support to all veterans and their families, as well as assistance to employers committed to hiring veterans.
+- Paralyzed Veterans of America’s Veterans Career Program offers one-on-one vocational assistance and support to all veterans and their families, as well as assistance to employers committed to hiring veterans.

 - Veterans’ Employment and Career Transition Advisor provides important employment information and resources in your state, including contact information for your local Director for Veterans’ Employment and Training, as well as state government jobs.

 Job Search Help for High School and College Students:

 If you’re a student in high school or college and thinking about looking for a job, the best place to begin is by talking to your guidance or career counselor or Disability Student Services Coordinator.
 They can tell you about good career choices, job training and work-based learning opportunities, such as internships and apprenticeships, as well as places to look for jobs online or in your community.
 Other resources that can help you learn more about your career options, as well as ideas on where to start your job search, include:

 - U.S. Bureau of Labor Statistics: This website has information on many different career fields.
 Just choose a field of study that interests you and view all the possible careers that match it.

 - National Collaborative on Workforce and Disability (NCWD/Youth): This site offers information on making the transition from school to work for youth with disabilities.
 You’ll find resources on youth leadership, job shadowing, mentoring programs, internships and other types of work-based learning.